Rokhlin property and approximate representability for inclusions of index-finite type: Dualities between Rokhlin property and approximate representability

-In this section we keep $A$ to be a unital simple infinite dimensional $C\sp*$-algebra since we do not want $A$ to be a type I $C\sp*$-algebra.
-The reason for this is that we need the following technical lemma concerning the existence of many orhogonal positive elements.
+In this section we keep $A$ to be a unital simple infinite dimensional separable $C\sp*$-algebra since we do not want $A$ to be a type I $C\sp*$-algebra.
+The reason for this is that we need the following technical lemma concerning the existence of many orthogonal positive elements.